 The program will feature Antonio Caldara’s Stabat Mater, a musical setting of a powerful medieval poem that meditates on the suffering of Mary, the mother of Christ, during his crucifixion.
 Also on the program will be works by Johann Michael Haydn, Eric Whitacre, Norwegian composer Ola Gjeilo, Joseph M. Martin, and David Childs.
 A Stephen Foster medley arranged by Jon Washburn will be a highlight of the program.

 The Choral Union comprises LC students, faculty, staff, alumni, and community singers.
-“Upon my arrival at Lynchburg College in 2002, I formed the Choral Union to perform choral/orchestral literature, to promote community-wide support for the Lynchburg College choral program, and to provide opportunities for LC music students to experience high quality choral literatures,” Dr. Kim explained.
+“Upon my arrival at University of Lynchburg in 2002, I formed the Choral Union to perform choral/orchestral literature, to promote community-wide support for the University of Lynchburg choral program, and to provide opportunities for LC music students to experience high quality choral literatures,” Dr. Kim explained.
 “Since that time, a primary focus of the chorus has been to become a premier choral ensemble in the state of Virginia and beyond. “

 The Choral Union presents a fall concert, an annual performance of Handel’s Messiah in early December, and another major choral/orchestral work in the spring.
 During the summer, the Choral Union also serves as a practicum choir for graduate student conductors in the College’s master of arts in choral conducting program.